Evan-Kim2028/spice-mcp/docs/dune_api.md

 - All query executions and admin operations are recorded to a JSONL history (path configurable via environment).
 Admin operations are logged with `action_type="admin_action"` and include the `query_id` for traceability.
 - Raw SQL executions using Execute SQL endpoint log only `execution_id` (no `template_query_id`).

+Admin Operations
+- Archive query: `POST /api/v1/query/{id}/archive`
+- Unarchive query: `POST /api/v1/query/{id}/unarchive`
+- These operations are exposed via MCP tools `dune_query_archive` and `dune_query_unarchive`.
+See docs/tools.md for parameters.

+Audit Logging
+- All query executions and admin operations are recorded to a JSONL history (path configurable via environment).
+Admin operations are logged with `action_type="admin_action"` and include the `query_id` for traceability.